-Spicy Roasted Chickpeas recipe that can be oven roasted or pan fried.
-Its my take on the traditional Indian street food called chana chor.
-This is a healthier snack and a fun way to eat chickpeas
+Spicy Roasted Chickpeas recipe that can be oven-roasted or pan-fried.
+It’s a twist on the traditional Indian street food called chana chor.
+It’s a healthier snack and a fun way to eat chickpeas

 Have you tried Indian street food before?